kaustubh76/Rann-Base-Batched/README.md

 1. **Connect Your Wallet**
    - Click "Connect Wallet" in the top-right corner
    - Select your preferred wallet (MetaMask, WalletConnect, etc.)
-   - Ensure you're connected to Flow Testnet (Chain ID: 545)
+   - Ensure you're connected to Base Sepolia Testnet (Chain ID: 84532)
    - Confirm the connection in your wallet

 2. **Acquire RANN Tokens**
-   - Make sure that you have Flow testnet tokens already .
-You can do this by visiting their token faucet
+   - Make sure you have Base Sepolia ETH.
+Get it from [Base Sepolia Faucet](https://www.coinbase.com/faucets/base-ethereum-goerli-faucet)
-   - Request testnet RANN tokens
+   - Exchange ETH for RANN tokens (1:1 ratio) through the platform
    - Verify token balance in your wallet
    - Approve token spending for platform contracts